 Prices: 7 € for Adults, 2 € for kids

 During selected events, the price may increase

 The website switches to English, though not all of the information about the Palmengarten is translated.
 I recommend that you click on the German pages to see all the photos and lists of events and concerts.
 This is a great place to come with the kids and it is easy to spend hours here, especially if you have brought a picnic lunch.
-The Cafe Siesmayer is a pleasant place to sit and have lunch too.
+The Cafe Siesmayer offers cakes, coffee, for take-out.

 The Palmengarten is one of the nicest spots in Frankfurt.
 There is something about listening to classical or baroque music in the middle of the gardens.
 I visited all too infrequently when I lived in Frankfurt.
 Now I miss it.